popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 variation in a chromosome simulated as a single continuous stretch, compared to simulating multiple smaller fragments that add up to the same length.
 That is, treating a 100Mb chromosome as 100 independent 1Mb chunks of chromosome artificially increases the amount of independence in the data.
-This may be misleading if the scale of linkage is long: for instance, results on simulated human chromosome 22 are often very noisy due to a long stretch of near-zero recombination (TODO: CITE - @petrelharp?).
+This may be misleading if the scale of linkage is long: for instance, results on simulated human chromosome 22 are often very noisy due to a long stretch of near-zero recombination (TODO: CITE).
 The effect of natural selection on patterns of inheritance would not have been evident if the chromosome had been broken into many independent pieces for simulation.

 Second, linked selection (the effect that natural selection has on patterns of inheritance, and hence genetic diversity,